Integrated Vascular Surgery Residency and Vascular Surgery Fellowship Programs

 The NYU Langone Medical Center offers a two training programs covering all aspects of vascular and endovascular surgery: an integrated five year residency program and a two year fellowship program.
-Under the guidance of Program Director Patrick J. Lamparello, M.D. and Division Chief Mark A. Adelman, M.D., this program offers fellows a rich and extensive opportunity to participate in difficult and complicated vascular surgeries, observe leading-edge clinical research, and present at local and national vascular surgery conferences.
+Under the guidance of Program Director Patrick J. Lamparello, M.D. and Division Chief Mark A. Adelman, M.D., these programs offer rich and extensive opportunities to participate in difficult and complicated vascular surgeries, observe leading-edge clinical research, and present at local and national vascular surgery conferences.
 Trainees complete the programs prepared to achieve board certification.
-Former graduates of this program have received numerous awards and gained leadership positions throughout North America and around the world.
+Former NYU Langone vascular surgery graduates have received numerous awards and gained leadership positions throughout North America and around the world.

-Both programs comprise hands-on surgical rotations at each of the 3 hospitals affiliated with the NYU Langone Medical Center: Tisch Hospital, Bellevue Hospital and the VA Hospital.
-Additionally, fellows participate in an Outpatient Services rotation where the focus is on all aspects of the outpatient experience, including the non-invasive vascular lab and the Vein Center.
+Both programs comprise hands-on surgical rotations at each of the 3 hospitals affiliated with the NYU Langone Medical Center: Tisch Hospital, Bellevue Hospital and the Manhattan VA Hospital.
+Additionally, residents and fellows participate in Outpatient Services rotations in which the focus is on all aspects of the outpatient experience, including the non-invasive vascular lab and the Vein Center.
 Residents also perform endovascular surgery cases at an outpatient vascular surgery center.

-At Tisch Hospital, where there is an active day surgery center as well as private practice in an office setting, fellows gain experience: supervising the vascular surgery service, with patients directly under their care; scrubbing in on the more difficult and complex vascular cases; directly overseeing general surgical residents, medical students, and nurse practitioners; and, seeing patients in the offices of the vascular surgery attending faculty members.
+At Tisch Hospital, where there is an active day surgery center as well as private practice in an office setting, residents and fellows gain experience supervising the vascular surgery service, with patients directly under their care; scrubbing in on difficult and complex vascular cases; directly overseeing general surgical residents, medical students, and nurse practitioners; and, seeing patients in the offices of the vascular surgery attending faculty members.

-At Bellevue Hospital, a level-one trauma center in one of the largest cities in the world, the vascular fellow encounters broad and in-depth experience in the area of vascular trauma and in caring for a population notable for its incredible socioeconomic, linguistic, and geographic origin diversity.
-While the vascular fellow deals with all aspects of vascular surgery, Bellevue provides a particularly rich experience in thoracic aortic aneurysms and dissections.
+At Bellevue Hospital, a level-one trauma center in one of the largest cities in the world, the vascular residents and fellows encounter broad and in-depth experience in the area of vascular trauma and in caring for a population notable for its incredible socioeconomic, linguistic, and geographic origin diversity.
+While the vascular residents and fellows deal with all aspects of vascular surgery, Bellevue provides a particularly rich experience in thoracic aortic aneurysms and dissections.

-At the VA Hospital, the vascular fellow acts as a junior consultant for the vascular surgical service.
-Here, fellows manage the in-patient service, oversee all consults, do the pre-operative planning for and performance of all vascular cases (endovascular and open aortic cases, peripheral arterial cases and venous operations), train general surgical residents in all of these areas, manage and oversee the out-patient clinic, manage the endovascular inventory of the operating room, and work on academic research projects.
+At the VA Hospital, the vascular fellows and senior vascular residents act as junior consultants for the vascular surgical service.
+Here, a resident or fellow manages the in-patient service, oversees all consults, does the pre-operative planning for and performs all vascular cases (endovascular and open aortic cases, peripheral arterial cases and venous operations), trains general surgical residents in all of these areas, manages and oversees the out-patient clinic, manages the endovascular inventory of the operating room, and works on academic research projects.

 During the Outpatient Services rotation, the fellow participates in all aspects of the outpatient experience.
 This includes working in the non-invasive Vascular Laboratory, where the fellow learns to perform and interpret the results of non-invasive testing modalities necessary to the diagnosis and treatment of vascular disease.
 The fellow is expected to qualify to take the RPVI examination for vascular laboratory certification.
 Additionally, the fellow spends time in the Vein Center, where he learns how to diagnose the full spectrum of venous disease and perform all appropriate treatments and procedures, and operate at our outpatient vascular surgery center, where they learn not only technical skills but also the details of managing day-to-day operations in a surgery center based outside of the hospital.

 Research and Conferences

-The academic education of the vascular surgery fellow is enhanced by the pursuit of clinical research projects.
-Accordingly, fellows are provided with significant time for independent reading, research and conference preparation.
+The academic education of the vascular surgery residents and fellows is enhanced by the pursuit of clinical research projects.
+Accordingly, they are provided with significant time for independent reading, research, and conference preparation.

 Each week, the Department of Vascular Surgery holds a conference at which the vascular trainees make presentations about research, review core topics in vascular surgery, present educational cases, patientand foster discussion about ideal treatment strategies.
 All aspects of the disease condition and treatment are discussed.
-Fellows must also attend the Department of Surgery's weekly Mortality and Morbidity conference, monthly Grand Rounds, daily teaching rounds at the location of their particular rotation as well as monthly Journal Club meetings.
+Residents and fellows also attend the Department of Surgery's weekly Mortality and Morbidity conference, monthly Grand Rounds, daily teaching rounds, and monthly Journal Club meetings.

-Each fellow is expected to select an area of interest and, working with a faculty member as mentor, design an academic research project or join an ongoing research project.
-It is expected that each year, the fellow will present his work on these projects at national conferences and will also submit a manuscript to peer-reviewed journals during each of the 2 years.
-Each fellow must submit at least one abstract and manuscript to a national vascular meeting each year during the program.
-Fellows are required to present research at the Eastern Vascular Fellows Meeting held each Spring in New York City.
-Fellows are also expected to present at other national vascular meetings.
+Each resident and fellow is expected to select an area of interest and, working with a faculty member as mentor, design an academic research project or join an ongoing research project.
+It is expected that each year, each trainee will present his work on these projects at national conferences and will also submit a manuscript to peer-reviewed journals.
+Each submits at least one abstract and manuscript to a national vascular meeting each year during the program and presents research at local and regional meetings including the Eastern Vascular Fellows Meeting held each Spring in New York City.

 For further information, contact us.